ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 # Steem Blockchain Node on Ubuntu VM

-This template delivers the Steem network to your VM in about 15 mintues (PPA install).
+This template mines your desired name into the Steem blogchain.
+With your name successfully registered, you may begin posting messages thru the included CLI interface, or use the [Steemit web interface](https://steemit.com).
 Everything you need to get started using the Steem blockchain from the command line is included.
-You may select to build from source or install from the community provided Personal Package Archive (PPA).
-Once installed, the 'witnes_node' will begin syncing the public blockchain.
-You may then connect via SSH to the VM and launch the 'cli-wallet' to interface with the blockchain.
+First, the Azuer virtual machine downloads the [Steem source code](https://github.com/steemit/steem) from GitHub.
+Next, the project builds, configures and starts the `steem service` using your supplied Azure template values.
+Finally, the public blockchain is synced and your desired name will be mined.
+Please check your [name availability](https://steemd.com/api/account/exists?name=myname) proir to submitting the template, as it must be unique.

 # Steemit witness node Ubuntu 16.04 LTS VM